Founded to provide a platform for the community

-The Collective was officially launched in 2018 with funding support from BHP and undertook broad consultation to understand the existing resources in Hedland as well as the key challenges facing the community.
-Through this process, three priority areas for collaboration were identified:
+The Collective was officially launched in 2018 and undertook broad consultation to understand the existing resources in Hedland as well as the key challenges facing the community.

-In 2019 the Hedland Collective commissioned a roadmap to be completed to provide broader strategic direction.
+In 2020 the Hedland Collective has developed a roadmap that lays out our broader strategic direction.

 Our Steering Committee Members